 If given the chance, we will implement research-based strategies, including spaced learning, self-directed education and support in the workflow.
 But we need organizational leaders to promote and foster a learning culture.
 A culture where professional development is a lifelong endeavor and integrated with how we work and live.

 Although you may find the occasional colleague selling disproven theories, research-based concepts are not difficult to find.
 See my interview with Clark Quinn as he busts through many learning myths.

 There was a time when learning professionals considered themselves content developers.
 The focus was on the materials rather than the individual’s experience.
 Now that we’ve adopted many user experience design principles, our focus is shifting to a human-centered approach to design.

 This manifests as a shift in attitude, process and techniques that enable us to empathize, understand and consider the experience of the target audience.
 The lucky few even co-design with audience members (gasp!).
 You still find those who block access to audience members, but the trend is moving in the right direction.

-Adopting UX Techniques
+Adopting User Experience (UX) Techniques